Networks-it-uc3m/fishy-sia/README.md

 # The FISHY Secure infrastructure Abstraction

-This repository briefly describes the design and implementation corresponding to the Secure infrastructure Abstraction (**SIA**) module of the [FISHY project](https://fishy-project.eu).
-Specific details concerning the SIA are available in [deliverable D2.2](https://fishy-project.eu/library/deliverables) of FISHY.
+This repository briefly describes the design of the Secure infrastructure Abstraction (**SIA**) module of the [FISHY project](https://fishy-project.eu).
+It also provides information on the open-source technologies, protocols and API specificacions that have been used to implement this module.
+Comprehensive details concerning the SIA design and implementation are available in [deliverable D2.2](https://fishy-project.eu/library/deliverables) of FISHY.

-In the following, we provide a brief description of the architectural design of this module, making reference to the implementation of it components.

 ## SIA design
 The following picture outlines the SIA architectural design.

 ![SIA-architecture](https://github.com/Networks-it-uc3m/fishy-sia/assets/36502934/f713efc7-323d-4630-b6f1-679dd6b86b6d)

 The SIA is responsible for the provisioning of a data-plane interface to support external and inter-domain communications within the FISHY platform (e.g., between an IoT/edge infrastructure and a cloud infrastructure, or between multiple cloud infrastructures).
 In addition, it controls the network access to the FISHY domains, protecting data traffic entering and leaving the domains.
 This functionality is mainly provided by the SIA Network Edge Device (**NED**) component of the SIA.
-The SIA also includes a specific component for monitoring and telemetry information collection (SIA Monitor, **MON**) associated with the NED operations.

 According to the FISHY approach, organizations are structured into different realms, based on the cybersecurity constraints, policies or rules, and realms are divided into domains, where a domain is defined as a group of assets with certain relationships (same network, infrastructure, location, etc.).